farcasterxyz/protocol/README.md

 };
 ```

-Notice how `VerificationAddBody` does not include the full claim object, because the claim can be reconstructed from the `externalAddressUri` and `account` attributes of the add message.
+The `VerificationAddBody` does not include the full claim object, because the claim can be reconstructed from the `externalUri` and `account` attributes of the add message.

 #### Message Validation